richardcrng/conspiracy/server/README.md

-# Conspiracy - backend
+# Cockroach Poker - backend

-This is the backend code for Conspiracy:
+This is the backend code for Cockroach Poker:

 - TypeScript
 - socket.io